zhguokai/askbot-devel/askbot/doc/source/index.rst

 Askbot is an open source Question and Answer (Q&A) forum project inspired by StackOverflow and YahooAnswers.

+This version of Askbot is made to transition from Django 1.5 and 1.6 version 1.7 and higher.

+To upgrade or select appropriate version of Askbot, please follow the `upgrade instructions`_.

 It is quick and easy to install and deploy askbot on your site.
 Have questions? - please ask
 at the forum_ or by email at admin@askbot.org